Joe Namath Fast Facts

 November 29, 1964 - Namath is drafted first overall by the American Football League's New York Jets and is also selected first round (12th overall) by the National Football League's St. Louis Cardinals.
 At the time, the AFL and NFL had separate drafts.

-January 1, 1965 - Is voted MVP in a loss in the Orange Bowl to Texas, 21-17.
+January 1, 1965 - Is voted MVP in a loss in the Orange Bowl to the University of Texas, 21-17.
 It is Namath's final college game.

-January 2, 1965 - Namath signs with the Jets a three-year rookie contract worth $427,000, a record at the time.
+January 2, 1965 - Namath signs with the Jets, a three-year rookie contract worth $427,000, a record at the time.
 The contract also includes a Lincoln Continental.

 January 1965 - Has his first knee surgery.